 BAND: This LeJour comes with a black PVD-coated stainless-steel bracelet, with some - not heavy - wear typical for its age.
 This LeJour also comes with a black velcro "NASA" NATO strap, akin to those worn by astronauts (albeit, with no spacesuit to wrap around, shorter in length).

-CROWN: Original unsigned PVD crown.
+CROWN: Unsigned PVD crown.